danielurra/dom-basics/README.md

 One easy way to see the DOM representation of an html file is to use the `inspect` tool:<br>
 ![inspect](https://github.com/danielurra/dom-basics/assets/51704179/35b11d96-a213-4f8c-87af-0ccc0084c08a)<br>
 ## The DOM is not what you see (render tree)
-For example, You can perfectly hide a Paragrph element by using **display: none** see below:
+For example, You can perfectly hide a Paragraph element by using **display: none** see below:
 ```html
 <head>
     <title>Hidden Paragraph</title>